 - Do you prefer a telescopic style stick?

-Answer these questions and we can recommend a model for you.
+Contact Hastings today with answers to these questions and we will gladly recommend a model fit for your needs.

 How often should our hot sticks be tested?

 OSHA requires that all hot line tools be tested every 2 years (24 months).

 What length of hot stick do I need for my high voltage system?